ajsuedkamp/weekend-jquery-salary-calculator/INSTRUCTIONS.md

 [x] - create a table to hold the values of the inputs [x] - append the values of the input fields to the table [x] - clear the input fields after submited
+[x] - create an array to hold the employee information

 Create a delete button that removes an employee from the DOM.
 For Base mode, it does **not** need to remove that Employee's salary from the reported total.

-[] - create a delete button that removes employee
+[x] - create a delete button that removes employee

 ### Files Provided
 No files have been provided (just instructions.md and a readme.md).
 Instead of forking and cloning this repo, please choose "Use This Template" (green button) and name your new repo "weekend-jquery-salary-calculator" and clone down from there.
 Make sure to commit regularily!